The images in this article were taken pre-COVID-19.

-Do you know anyone else who will be able to say, once school starts again, that they spent their vacation on the beach, helping to protect endangered species of flora and fauna?
+Do you know anyone else who’ll be able to say, once school starts again, that they spent their vacation on the beach, helping to protect endangered species of flora and fauna?

-This teen volunteer program is ideal for anybody under 18 looking to help make a real impact while spending time in a serene setting.
+This teen volunteer program is ideal for anybody under 18 looking to make a positive impact while spending time in a serene setting.

-If you are interested in going into wildlife conservation in the future, then this teen volunteering opportunity is perfect for you.
+If you’re interested in going into wildlife conservation in the future, then this teen volunteering opportunity is perfect for you.

 Your resume will be greatly improved by this experience, and college admissions officers will likely be impressed by the fact that you already have experience in the field in which you’re applying to study.